ToddAWalter/vial/README.md

 I'll try to update this readme with more general build instructions as I have time.

+### Plugin (VST/AU) Instructions

+The current version of Vial requires the Steinberg VST2 API even to build VST3.
+However, that API is deprecated and one cannot distribute any plugin built with it without having signed an agreement with them back when the agreement was still available.
+The SDK itself is very hard to find and I cannot distribute it here you'll have to [find it yourself](https://web.archive.org/web/20181016150224if_/https://download.steinberg.net/sdk_downloads/vstsdk3610_11_06_2018_build_37.zip).

+If you just want to build an AU plugin you can skip the VST2 stuff.

+#### Install VST2 SDK

+Once you have obtained the SDK, extract it to e.g. /third_party/VST_SDK/VST2_SDK.
+The folder should have a "plugininterfaces" and "public.sdk" folder inside.

+#### Set Global Path for VST2 in Projucer

+Open the .jucer file in the [plugin](/plugin/) directory with Projucer.
+In the Projucer main menu select Projucer > Global Paths...
+In the Global Paths dialog click the ellipsis button next to the VST (Legacy) SDK field and navigate to your VST2_SDK folder.

+### Build in XCode

+Follow the above instructions for the standalone build.
+It's essentially the same.

 ## License
 The source code is licensed under the GPLv3.
 If you download the source or create builds you must comply with that license.